Outlook Calendar fields that sync to Notion

 Location

-The Location field syncs as Rich Text in both directions.
+The Location field syncs as Text in both directions.
 Type an address or place name in either app and it appears in the other.
 Outlook's room finder and room suggestions are not available in Notion; the location syncs as plain text only.
 Use it to build a Notion view filtered by location to see all in-office meetings.

 Attendees